Saurabh24k/House-Price-Prediction/README.md

 ### Linear Regression
 - Served as the baseline for comparison.
 - Evaluation before and after feature scaling demonstrated the importance of standardization in linear models.
+- Accuracy - 67%

 ### Random Forest Regressor
 - Selected for its robustness to outliers and capability to model complex, non-linear relationships.
 - Showed superior performance to Linear Regression, emphasizing its efficacy in capturing the nuances of the dataset.
+- Accuracy - 97%

 ### Hyperparameter Tuning
 - Utilized `GridSearchCV` for the Random Forest model, exploring parameters such as `n_estimators`, `min_samples_split`, and `max_depth`.
-- The optimal model configuration identified through this process significantly outperformed the initial models.
+- The optimal model configuration still the results or Random Forest Regressor are better.
+- Accuracy - 96%

 ## Results and Comparison
 - **Model Performance**: The Random Forest Regressor, especially after hyperparameter tuning, markedly outperformed the Linear Regression model, showcasing the value of model complexity and tuning in predictive accuracy.